Jeffrey Epstein associate Ghislaine Maxwell arrested in US

 One of Epstein’s alleged victims, Virginia Giuffre, has accused Ms Maxwell of recruiting her as a masseuse to the financier at the age of 15.

-Ms Giuffre alleged Prince Andrew sought advice from Ms Maxwell via emails allegedly sent between the Duke of York and Ms Maxwell hours after Ms Giuffre lodged court papers in Florida alleging her sexual abuse.
+Ms Giuffre – who now lives in Australia – has alleged Prince Andrew sought advice from Ms Maxwell via emails sent in the hours after Ms Giuffre lodged court papers in Florida alleging her sexual abuse.

 BBC reports that another of Epstein’s alleged victims, Sarah Ransome, has told Panorama that Ms Maxwell worked closely with him.